What Is the Stops & Iceberg On-Chart Indicator?

-The individual size threshold sets the total order traded size filter.
+The individual size threshold determines which size the total order traded size will be filtered out at.
 Only orders where the total traded size is more or equal to the selected value will be indicated on the screen.

-Note that only already traded volume is taken into account; the total order size for the iceberg could be much bigger.
-With this option, you can filter out smaller trades.
+Note that only already traded volume is taken into account - the total order size for the iceberg could be much bigger.
+With this option, you can filter out smaller orders.

-If several icons are drawn close to each other they may be merged into one to prevent those icons from overlapping and bad readability.
+If several icons are drawn close to each other they may be merged into one single icon to prevent them from overlapping and becoming difficult to read.
 This process is called aggregation.

-Aggregated threshold is applied to icons of orders that successfully passed individual threshold.
-Only icons with traded size more or equal to the selected value will be indicated on the screen.
+The aggregated threshold is only applied to the icons of orders that have successfully passed the individual threshold.
+Only icons with traded size more or equal to the selected value will be displayed on the screen.

 Here is an example of how threshold filters work for better understanding:

-- Individual filter is set to 8, so the iceberg with volume 5 will be filtered out.
+- The Individual filter is set to 8, so the iceberg with a volume of 5 will be filtered out.

-- Icebergs with volumes 10 and 20 are aggregated to one 30 icon.
+- Icebergs with volumes of 10 and 20 are aggregated into one 30 icon.

-- Aggregated filter is set to 15, so the icon 30 will not be filtered out.
+- The Aggregated filter is set to 15, so the icon 30 will not be filtered out.

-- If you zoom in the icon area with the same parameters, the aggregated icon will split to 10 and 20, so the Aggregated filter will work and 10 volume will be filtered out.
-The filtered out icons will not completely disappear, they will be semi-transparent.
-The transparency level can be configured
+- If you zoom in the icon area with the same parameters, the aggregated icon will split to 10 and 20, meaning the aggregation filter will kick in and the 10 volume will be filtered out.
+The filtered-out icons will not completely disappear, but instead be semi-transparent.
+The transparency level can be configured.

-Automatic size threshold checkbox enables automatic calculation and update of individual size threshold.
+The automatic size threshold checkbox enables the automatic calculation and updating of the individual size threshold.
 When automatic mode is on, the individual size threshold is recalculated once per minute, and on every threshold settings change.

 SD is standard deviation.

-SD interval - interval in minutes back from the current moment when we pick icebergs for SD calculation.
+SD interval means the interval (in minutes) between the current moment and the time of the chosen icebergs for SD calculation.
 Only visible total executed volumes on the interval without active orders are included in the calculation.
 If you hide some execution or cancellation icons, that will affect the threshold calculation.
-In other words, we calculate the threshold only on events with the total volume that are visible on the chart.
+In other words, the threshold is calculated only on events with total volume that is visible on the chart.

-SD multiplier - multiplier used for calculation in the formula below.
+SD multiplier is the multiplier used for calculation in the formula above

-Average - average iceberg size on SD interval.
+Average is the average iceberg size on the SD interval.

 What does this mean?
-In short, in automated mode with SD multiplier = 0, you will see icebergs of average size and above.
-If you increase the SD multiplier, the size threshold grows, and only bigger icebergs stay on-screen while smaller ones are filtered out.
+In short, in automated mode where the SD multiplier = 0, you will see icebergs of average size and above.
+If you increase the SD multiplier the size threshold grows, and so only bigger icebergs stay on-screen while smaller ones are filtered out.

-Apply threshold to the active icebergs - option to hide/show small, partially executed icebergs that are still in orderbook
+The Apply threshold to the active icebergs allows you to hide/show small, partially executed icebergs that are still in the orderbook.

 Icebergs Visual Settings

-Filtered icons transparency slider allows to choose transparency level for those filtered out icons.
+Filtered icons transparency slider: allows you to choose the transparency level for the above filtered-out icons.

-Show icons checkboxes - you turn on/off specific icons.
+Show icons checkboxes: allow you to turn on/off specific icons i.e. execution icons.

-Aggregate E and С checkbox tells the indicator to calculate total volume for E and C events together in case when E and C event icons are aggregated.
+Aggregate E and С checkbox: tells the indicator to calculate the total volume for E and C events together in the case when E and C event icons are aggregated.
 If it is unchecked, you will see two separate total traded volumes for E and C events accordingly.

 Icons text settings checkboxes allow you to control the text near the icon:

-Show event type - shows event type letter.
+Show event type: shows each event type letter beside its icon.

-Show event volume - shows individual event volume (number in brackets) for Detection and Trade events.
-Detection has some volume, too, because we can detect that the order is an Iceberg only after the trade.
+Show event volume: shows the individual event volume (as a number in brackets) for Detection and Trade events.
+Detection has some volume, too, because we can only detect that the order is an Iceberg after the trade.
 Hence, detection volume includes the volume of all trades on that iceberg before it was detected.

-Show total volume - shows total traded volume (number without brackets) for icebergs that are totally Executed or Cancelled or still Active.
+Show total volume: shows the total traded volume (as a number without brackets) for icebergs that are totally Executed, Canceled, or still Active.

-Show icebergs number checkbox tells to show number of icebergs, events from which were aggregated, near each aggregated icon.
+Show icebergs number checkbox: shows the number of icebergs, events from which were aggregated, near each aggregated icon.

-Sells and buys color are colors of corresponding iceberg orders lines and icons.
+Sells and buys color are the colors of all corresponding iceberg orders lines and icons.

-Icons size is the size of iceberg icons.
+Icons size is the size of all iceberg icons.

-Icons offset controls the distance of icons from BBO.
+Icons offset determines the distance of all icons from the BBO.

-Order line width is the width of the order price line.
+Order line width determines the width of the order price line.

-Offset line width is the width of dashed vertical lines that connect event icons with their order price line.
+Offset line width determines the width of the dashed vertical lines that connect event icons with their order price line.

-Not aggregated view checkbox disables aggregation of icons, so you can see exactly where each event happened.
-However, this may lead to icons overlapping and performance issues because of the large number of icons, so using this mode on big amounts of data is not recommended.
+Not aggregated view checkbox: disables the aggregation of icons, so you can see exactly where each event happened.
+However, this may lead to icons overlapping along with performance issues due to the large number of icons, so using this mode with large amounts of data is absolutely not recommended.

 Icebergs Alerts Settings

-Enable alert checkbox enables voice and text alerts when active iceberg traded size crosses filtering threshold for the first time.
+The Enable alert checkbox enables both voice and text alerts for when the active iceberg traded size crosses the filtering threshold for the first time.

-Automatic size threshold here works the same way as for icebergs and is synchronized with it.
+The Automatic size threshold here works the same way as for icebergs and is synchronized with it.
 If you use the same threshold settings for icebergs and icebergs alerts, you will get an alert for each new iceberg you see on the chart, with the Automatic size threshold constantly analyzing past intervals and updating both its own and the alerts threshold over time.

-Alert template text field below sets text template for alerts from a number of templates.
+The Alert template text field below allows you to set the text template for alerts from a number of templates.

 - $INSTRUMENT - full instrument name